MohammadrezaKoolani/autonomous-construction-bots/README.md

 (and (inspected b config lidar))
 ```

+# Understanding the Domain and Problem Files

+## Domain File
+The `domain.pddl` file defines the general rules and capabilities of the robot system.
+It includes types, predicates, and actions that describe what the robot can do.
+This file consists of:

+- **Types:** Specifies different entities involved (robots, locations, sensors).
+- **Predicates:** Logical conditions describing relationships between entities.
+- **Actions:** Define robot operations with parameters, preconditions, and effects.

+## Problem File
+The `problem.pddl` file specifies the initial and goal states for a particular scenario.
+It includes:

+- **Objects:** Declares instances of the defined types.
+- **Initial State:** Describes the starting conditions.
+- **Goal State:** Specifies desired conditions to be achieved by the planner.

 # How to Run
 To run the planner with the provided PDDL files using the Planning.Domains editor: